DISCLAIMER

 The curves look very linear.
 But how does it perform in real life?
 Here a scope screen shot of the plate curves taken from a sample:

 Looks very good to me!
 The first two grid lines are a bit closer to each other which indicates that it is better to stay clear of the 0V grid voltage.
-I anyways always insist on a large headroom and try to avoid that the grid gets more negative than -1V even when driven at full signal.
+I anyways always insist on a large headroom and try to avoid that the grid gets more positive than -1V even when driven at full signal.
 The grid lines in the screen shot are spaced apart in 1V steps.
 I also noticed a good sample to sample consistency.
 It is fairly easy to find closely matching tubes.
 And this is matching plate curves not just matching at a single operating point.

 Let's have a closer look at the construction of the tube: